 Posted on 5 years ago by Brian(@NE_Brian) in Videos, Wii | 7 Comments

 Many years ago, Factor 5 was hoping to release its own Pilotwings game on Wii.
 Unfortunately, things didn’t work out in the end, and all work was scrapped.

 Liam Robertson has managed to unearth a trailer for the project back when it was known as WeFly.
 You can see the video for yourself below.

 Factor 5 wants canned Wii game Star Wars Rogue Leaders: Rogue Squadron on Switch

 Posted on 5 years ago by Brian(@NE_Brian) in News, Switch | 46 Comments

 Many years ago, during the Wii era, Factor 5 worked on Star Wars Rogue Leaders: Rogue Squadron.
 Unfortunately, it never saw release.
 Now all of these years later, Factor 5 president Julian Eggebrecht wants to see it return.

 In an interview on IGN’s Nintendo Voice Chat, Eggebrecht spoke about his aspirations of wanting to bring Star Wars Rogue Leaders: Rogue Squadron to Switch.
-For those who are unaware, it was a compilation featuring modified versions of Star Wars Rogue Squadron: Rogue Leader and Star Wars Rogue Squadron: Rebel Strike under a new graphics engine at 60 frames per second and new content.
+For those who are unaware, it was a compilation featuring modified versions of Star Wars: Rogue Squadron, Star Wars Rogue Squadron II: Rogue Leader, and Star Wars Rogue Squadron III: Rebel Strike under a new graphics engine at 60 frames per second and new content.

 Here’s what Eggebrecht had to say about a potential Switch release: